 Referrals to Homes Will Come from Existing Housing Authority Waiting Lists

 When homes attached to the project-based vouchers awarded by this program are ready to live in, our program will make referrals from the housing choice voucher waiting lists of the partner public housing authorities listed above.
-Most of those waiting lists are closed, with only the Housing Commission of Anne Arundel County and Harford County accepting applications.
+Most of those waiting lists are closed, with only the Housing Commission of Anne Arundel County accepting applications.
 (You do not need to live in a jurisdiction currently to apply for a voucher there.)
 If you are currently on one or more of our partner housing authorities’ housing choice voucher waiting lists, you are already in line to participate in our Regional Project-Based Voucher Program.

 If you are not already on a waiting list, or need assistance sooner, we suggest that you contact the United Way of Central Maryland by calling 211 or going to this web site.
 You can also go to www.MdHousingSearch.org, an online database sponsored by the Maryland Department of Housing and Community Development that has a focus on affordable rental homes.
-Finally, if you are homeless, the Health Care Access Maryland Rapid Rehousing program may be able to help you, although the process will likely take 2-6 months.
-You can contact them at (410) 649-0529.
+Finally, if a member of your household has a disability, you can also contact Disability Rights Maryland, either through their web site or by calling (410) 727-6352 ext.
+0.

 Public Notice - Award of Project-Based Vouchers

 Any partner agency in this Program who anticipates involvement in any proposal to this Program is recused from development of the RFP and award decisions.
-The Howard County Housing Commission has been recused from each round of awards because of involvement or potential involvement in a proposal.
+The Howard County Housing Commission was recused from all of the awards below because of involvement or potential involvement in a proposal.